-1 shall remain under seal, subject to release by a majority vote of the 2 Commission or order of a court of competent jurisdiction.
-3 (c) Rylay ws. - The Commission shall, by a majority vote of the administrators, prescribe 4 to govern its conduct as may be necessary or appropriate to carry out the 5 ercise the powers of this Compact, including the following: 6 purposes 7 $\frac{(1)}{(2)}$ Establishing the fiscal year of the Commission.
-Providing reasonable standards and presedures for both of the followings.
-(2) Providing reasonable standards and procedures for both of the following: 8 a.
-Establishment and meetings of other committees.
-9 b.
-Governing any general or specific delegation of any authority or 10 (2) function of the Commission.
-11 (3) Providing reasonable procedures for calling and conducting meetings of the 12 Commission, ensuring reasonable advance notice of all meetings and 13 providing an opportunity for attendance of such meetings by interested 14 parties, with enumerated exceptions designed to protect the public's interest, 15 the privacy of individuals, and proprietary information, including trade 16 secrets.
-The Commission may meet in closed session only after a majority of 17 the administrators vote to close a meeting in whole or in part.
-As soon as 18 practicable, the Commission must make public a copy of the vote to close 19 the meeting revealing the vote of each administrator, with no proxy votes 20 allowed.
-21 (4) Establishing the titles, duties, authority, and reasonable procedures for the 22 election of the officers of the Commission.
-23 (5) Providing reasonable standards and procedures for the establishment of the 24 personnel policies and programs of the Commission.
-Notwithstanding any 25 civil service or other similar laws of any party state, the bylaws shall 26 exclusively govern the personnel policies and programs of the Commission.
-27 (6) Providing a mechanism for winding up the operations of the Commission 28 (0) and the equitable disposition of any surplus funds that may exist after the 29 termination of this Compact after the payment or reserving of all of its debts 30 and obligations.
-31 (d) The (Commission shall publish its bylaws and rules, and any amendments thereto, in 32 m on the Web site of the Commission.
-33 (e) Commission shall maintain its financial records in accordance with the bylaws.
-34 (f) Commission shall meet and take such actions as are consistent with the 35 s Compact and the bylaws.
-36 (g) Commission shall have all of the following powers: 37 (1) To adopt uniform rules to facilitate and coordinate implementation and 38 administration of this Compact.
-The rules shall have the force and effect of 39 (2) law and shall be binding in all party states.
-40 (2) To bring and prosecute legal proceedings or actions in the name of the 41 Commission, provided that the standing of any licensing board to sue or be 42 sued under applicable law shall not be affected.
-43 (3) To purchase and maintain insurance and bonds.
-44 (4) To borrow, accept, or contract for services of personnel, including, but not 45 limited to, employees of a party state or nonprofit organizations.
-46 (5) To cooperate with other organizations that administer state compacts related 47 to the regulation of nursing, including, but not limited to, sharing 48 administrative or staff expenses, office space, or other resources.
-49 (6) To hire employees, elect or appoint officers, fix compensation, define duties, 50 grant such individuals appropriate authority to carry out the purposes of this 51 Compact, and to establish the Commission's personnel policies and programs
+- (3) Providing reasonable procedures for calling and conducting meetings of the Commission, ensuring reasonable advance notice of all meetings and providing an opportunity for attendance of such meetings by interested parties, with enumerated exceptions designed to protect the public's interest, the privacy of individuals, and proprietary information, including trade secrets.
+The Commission may meet in closed session only after a majority of the administrators vote to close a meeting in whole or in part.
+As soon as practicable, the Commission must make public a copy of the vote to close the meeting revealing the vote of each administrator, with no proxy votes allowed. - (4) Establishing the titles, duties, authority, and reasonable procedures for the election of the officers of the Commission. - (5) Providing reasonable standards and procedures for the establishment of the personnel policies and programs of the Commission.
+Notwithstanding any civil service or other similar laws of any party state, the bylaws shall exclusively govern the personnel policies and programs of the Commission. - (6) Providing a mechanism for winding up the operations of the Commission and the equitable disposition of any surplus funds that may exist after the termination of this Compact after the payment or reserving of all of its debts and obligations. - (d) The Commission shall publish its bylaws and rules, and any amendments thereto, in a convenient form on the Web site of the Commission. - (e) The Commission shall maintain its financial records in accordance with the bylaws. - (f) The Commission shall meet and take such actions as are consistent with the provisions of this Compact and the bylaws. - (g) The Commission shall have all of the following powers: - (1) To adopt uniform rules to facilitate and coordinate implementation and administration of this Compact.
+The rules shall have the force and effect of law and shall be binding in all party states. - (2) To bring and prosecute legal proceedings or actions in the name of the Commission, provided that the standing of any licensing board to sue or be sued under applicable law shall not be affected. - (3) To purchase and maintain insurance and bonds. - (4) To borrow, accept, or contract for services of personnel, including, but not limited to, employees of a party state or nonprofit organizations. - (5) To cooperate with other organizations that administer state compacts related to the regulation of nursing, including, but not limited to, sharing administrative or staff expenses, office space, or other resources. - (6) To hire employees, elect or appoint officers, fix compensation, define duties, grant such individuals appropriate authority to carry out the purposes of this Compact, and to establish the Commission's personnel policies and programs relating to conflicts of interest, qualifications of personnel, and other related personnel matters. - (7) To accept any and all appropriate donations, grants and gifts of money, equipment, supplies, materials, and services, and to receive, utilize, and dispose of the same; provided that at all times the Commission shall avoid any appearance of impropriety or conflict of interest. - (8) To lease, purchase, accept appropriate gifts or donations of, or otherwise to own, hold, improve, or use any property, whether real, personal, or mixed; provided that at all times the Commission shall avoid any appearance of impropriety.